The Story Source

 He started customizing the workshops for entrepreneurs and business people, which led to a radio spot on Marketplace and a write up in the New York Times.

-He became “we” and The Story Source was born.
+The Story Source was born.

 Andrew Linderman, Founder